TheRedPandaDev/TheRedPandaDev/README.md

 ## 😃
 My name is *Dmitry Milya*, and *Thomas Miles* is the ***nom de plume*** that I use for some of my projects.
 I'm passionate about web development, and I aspire to become a professional back-end developer to work on big projects.
+I try to keep my **README**s informative and interesting, so you can check out some of my repos if you want!

 ## 👨‍💻
 I am a Software Engineering student at [**Peter the Great St. Petersburg Polytechnic University**](https://english.spbstu.ru/), and I also study the development of high-load applications at [**Technopolis**](https://polis.mail.ru/) - an educational project by Mail.ru Group, which implements additional education for students of my university.